Hamas releases video of injured Israeli-American hostage Hersh Goldberg-Polin

 Goldberg told CBS' "Face the Nation" moderator Margaret Brennan earlier this month that her family was living through "a painful, staggeringly indescribable odyssey" as they waited for news of her son.
 They knew already that he'd lost part of an arm in the Oct.
 7 attack on the Supernova music festival, and had to apply his own tourniquet, according to witnesses.

-Goldberg-Polin is one of eight Americans still believed to be held in Gaza.
+A U.S. official confirmed to CBS News on Wednesday that there are five U.S. nationals still unaccounted for and presumed to be living hostages in Gaza, including Goldberg-Polin.
+Three other Americans who were in Israel when Hamas launched its Oct.
+7 attack — Itay Chen, Judith Weinstein and Gad Haggai — are presumed dead, but their bodies have not yet been recovered.

-In the video, the young man says Netanyahu and his fellow Israeli leaders should be "ashamed" for carrying on with their mission in Gaza while he and his fellow captives are stuck "in underground hell, without water, food or sun."
+In the video released Wednesday, Goldberg-Polin says Netanyahu and his fellow Israeli leaders should be "ashamed" for carrying on with their mission in Gaza while he and his fellow captives are stuck "in underground hell, without water, food or sun."

 Near the end of the statement, Goldberg-Polin addresses his own family directly, naming his parents and siblings and saying: "I love you.
 I know you're doing your best to get me home as soon as possible.
 I want you to stay strong for me